lutsen/lagan/README.md

 Searching objects of a Lagan model
 ----------------------------------

 Each Lagan content model can be searched using the Search controller.
+The search controller is part of the [Lagan Core](https://packagist.org/packages/lagan/core) repository.
-Start by setting up the search controller in a route like this: `$search = new Search('hoverkraft');`
+Start by setting up the search controller in a route like this: `$search = new \Lagan\Search('hoverkraft');`
 The search model now can use the GET request parameters to perform a search: `$search->find( $request->getParams() )`
 It can only search properties that are set to be [searchable](#properties).